 Or you can simply borrow some argumentation from different posts and develop something new, or simply use some points of reference to an old post in a different format (video, podcast, presentation, infographic, webinar, etc.), content, or context.

-Or you can use same basic content and rewrite structure, scope and/or objectives.
-The capabilities are endless.
+Or you can use the same basic content and rewrite structure, scope and/or objectives.
+The capabilities are endless!

 Content repurposing seems, easy, but it needs a little bit of thought, and some requirements before you employ it!
 The first and most important requirement is to have content in stock you can use it for the development of new content!
 Before you start a procedure as that you need to do 3 basic things: